Junior School Academic Philosophy, Framework, and Program

 - Social Studies

-- Social Emotional Learning (K-7) and Executive Skills (Grades 5 - 7)
+- Social Emotional Learning (K-5) and Personal Development (Grades 6-7)

 - Visual Arts

-Assessment occurs throughout the learning process with the aim of supporting the development of assessment capable learners who can:
+Assessment occurs throughout the learning process to support the development of assessment capable learners who can:

 - reflect on their learning